Éamon a Búrc: Legacy

 The Encyclopaedia of Ireland states: "He was perhaps the finest storyteller collected from in the twentieth century.
 The longest folk-tale ever recorded in Ireland - taking three nights to tell and amounting to more than 30,000 words - was collected from him."

-Furthermore, according to Irish-American historian Bridget Connelly, the stories from the Fenian Cycle of Irish mythology that were collected from Éamon a Búrc are still taught in University courses alongside Beowulf, the Elder Edda and the Homeric Hymns.

 According to folklorist Seán Ó Súilleabháin, "Éamonn a Búrc was possibly the most accomplished narrator of folktales who has lived into our time.
 His artistry is at once evident in any of the tales which fill the two thousand pages of manuscript recorded from him by Mac Coisdeala.
 One of his hero tales, Eochair, mac Rí in Éirinn, recorded in October 1938, filled twenty-two Ediphone cylinders, that is, over 26,000 words."

 In the 1966 volume Folktales of Ireland, six tales by Éamon a Búrc, as translated by Seán Ó Súilleabháin, appeared in English for the first time.